A-Y-A-N-O-K-O-J-I/SOPHIA-MD-PAIRING/README.md

-# 🌟 SOPHIA MD PAIRING CODE LOGIC USING DROPBOX DB 🌟
+# 🌟 SOPHIA MD PAIRING CODE LOGIC USING DROPBOX X MYSQLITE 🌟

 ## 📝 Introduction
-Sophia MD pairing uses **Dropbox as a database**, making it super lightweight and optimized for RAM usage. 🚀 It wasn’t easy to set up, but it's the best way to handle sessions efficiently!
+Sophia MD pairing uses **Dropbox as a database in termux mode** and **sql as a database in sql mode**, making it super lightweight and optimized for RAM usage and easy deployment for both cloud hosting and local. 🚀 It wasn’t easy to set up, but it's the best way to handle sessions efficiently!

 ### 🎯 Why Use This?
 ✅ Reduces RAM usage 📉
 ✅ Works seamlessly on **Heroku, Render, or self-hosted** setups 💻
 ✅ Secure & reliable storage for your bot's session 🔐
+✅ Compatible with all forms of hosting
 👉 This is what I personally use for my **[Session Site](https://sophia-md-pair.vercel.app)**!
 Feel free to **fork, star, and modify** it—but don’t forget to give credit! 😉

 ---